GPAT 2025 Exam Day Guidelines; Reporting Time, Important Dos and Don’ts

-GPAT 2025 exam will be conducted by NBEMS on May 25, 2025.
+GPAT 2025 exam was conducted by NBEMS on May 25, 2025.
 Read about the GPAT 2025 exam day guidelines issued by the NBEMS.

-GPAT 2025 or the Graduate Pharmacy Aptitude Test 2025 is scheduled to take place on May 25, 2025.
-The National Board of Examinations in Medical Sciences (NBEMS) has all the rights reserved to organize and manage the GPAT 2025 exam and has set several exam day guidelines as well to address the candidates in order to avoid any confusion.
+GPAT 2025 or the Graduate Pharmacy Aptitude Test 2025, was scheduled to take place on May 25, 2025.
+The National Board of Examinations in Medical Sciences (NBEMS) has all the rights reserved to organise and manage the GPAT 2025 exam and has set several exam day guidelines as well to address the students in order to avoid any confusion.
 Earlier, authorities released the GPAT admit card 2025 on May 21, 2025, in online mode.

 NBEMS has issued a specific guideline regarding the exam that mentions the things which a candidate can carry inside the exam centre or not.
 Before moving to the GPAT 2025 exam day guidelines in detail, it is important to understand the GPAT 2025 exam pattern.
 The exam pattern is also set by the NBEMS, which includes vital information such as the duration of the exam type of questions and the marking scheme.